COVID-19 & YOUWhat You Need to Know About Covid-19 & Parkinson's Disease

 Are people living with PD prone to lung issues?

-Parkinson disease patients with difficulty swallowing may be at higher of respiratory issues including pneumonia.
+Parkinson disease patients with difficulty swallowing may be at higher risk of respiratory issues including pneumonia.

 Is Parkinson’s disease in the compromised immune system category?